-which implies that every diagram $P$ with a key in $\Delta_i$ colliding with $\keyI{i}{\Q}$ is a six-approximation of the nearest neighbor of~$Q$ in terms of bottleneck distance. \end{proof}

-The previous discussion tells us that we can find an approximate nearest neighbor by identifying the bin in the lowest level with a collision and picking any diagram in that bin.
-Moreover, it tells us that if we want to find the true nearest neighbor, we could linearly search for it though all diagrams with a collision two levels up.
+The previous discussion implies that we can find an approximate nearest neighbor by identifying the bin in the lowest level with a collision and picking any diagram in that bin.
+Moreover, it tells us that we can find the true nearest neighbor by linearly searching for it through all diagrams with a collision two levels up.
 Next, we prove that we can query for an approximate $k$th nearest neighbor for $k>1$.
-First, we establish bounds on the location of $k$th nearest neighbor, generalizing the results from \lemref{nnBin}.
+First, we establish bounds on the location of $k$th nearest neighbor, generalizing results from \lemref{nnBin}.